jreisinger/docs/data/notes/Go/ultimate-go-programming.md

 Go prefers convention over configuration because configuration is limiting.
 Let's group by what one can do not by what one is.

+Little copying is better than little dependency.
+Cost of DRY is bigger than in other languages.

 ---

 * https://learning.oreilly.com/videos/ultimate-go-programming/9780135261651/